 For a long time garlic has been considered one of the most effective natural remedies.
 With more than 30 compounds, it’s an effective remedy for many ailments.
 It can be a antibiotic in crushed form.

 This is one amazing holistic medicinal plant and there’s no reason to believe garlic can’t offer the same health benefits for dogs when used in moderation and assuming they aren’t allergic.

 Immune System Boost

-Garlic can enhance the functions of the bloodstream by boosting killer cells.
+Garlic enhances the functions of the bloodstream by boosting killer cells.
 These are responsible for destroying cancer and other harmful microbes.
-Giving your dog garlic supplements may fortify their immune system and protect against certain diseases.
+Giving your dog garlic may fortify their immune system and protect against certain diseases.
 So, at least in theory, garlic can help dogs.

 Improved Liver Function

 Garlic, related to ginger, is also known for detoxifying.
 Some of its compounds improve liver function by eliminating harmful toxins.
 Toxic accumulation, which may lead to canine cancer, may be stopped in its tracks and possibility overcome with the help of garlic.
 Your dog’s liver could greatly benefit.

 Garlic cloves are a potent antibiotic and antimicrobial natural food.
 It can fight a dog’s parasitic, fungal, bacterial and viral infections.
 Crushed garlic, mixed in olive oil, is an antiseptic for ear mites, ear infections and other minor injuries.

 Adding some fresh garlic to your dog’s diet may help to prevent infections of the intestines, mouth, respiratory tract, throat and stomach.